The Queen's Beasts: The Lion of England

 The Lion of England is the crowned golden lion of England, which has been one of the supporters of the Royal Arms since the reign of Edward IV (1461–1483).
 It supports a shield showing the Arms of the United Kingdom as they have been since Queen Victoria's accession in 1837.
-In the first and last quarters of the shield are the arms of the House of Plantagenet (the "Lions of England", technically in heraldic language "Leopards of England"), taken from the arms of King Richard I (1157–1199), "The Lionheart".
+In the first and last quarters of the shield are the arms of the House of Plantagenet (the "Lions of England", technically in heraldic language "Leopards of England"), taken from the arms of Richard I (1157–1199), "The Lionheart".
 The lion and tressure (armorial border) of Scotland appear in the second, and the Harp of Ireland is in the third.

 The White Greyhound of Richmond

-The White Greyhound of Richmond was a badge of John of Gaunt, 1st Duke of Lancaster, Earl of Richmond, third son of King Edward III.
-It was also used by his son King Henry IV and especially by King Henry VII.
+The White Greyhound of Richmond was a badge of John of Gaunt, 1st Duke of Lancaster, Earl of Richmond, third son of Edward III.
+It was also used by his son Henry IV and especially by Henry VII.
 The Tudor double rose can be seen on the shield, one rose within another surmounted by a crown.
 It symbolizes the union of the two cadet houses of Plantagenet – the House of York and the House of Lancaster.

 The Yale of Beaufort

 The Yale was a mythical beast, supposedly white and covered with gold spots and able to swivel each of its horns independently.
-It descends to the Queen through King Henry VII, who inherited it from his mother, Lady Margaret Beaufort.
+It descends to the Queen through Henry VII, who inherited it from his mother, Lady Margaret Beaufort.
 The shield shows a portcullis surmounted by a royal crown.
 The portcullis (uncrowned) was a Beaufort badge, but was used both crowned and uncrowned by Henry VII.

 The Red Dragon of Wales

 The red dragon (Y Ddraig Goch) is an ancient Welsh symbol, and a badge used by Owen Tudor.
-His grandson, Henry VII, took it as a token of his supposed descent from Cadwaladr, the last of the line of Maelgwn.
+His grandson, Henry VII, claimed descent from Cadwaladr, the last of the line of Maelgwn whose association with the dragon came after Henry's reign.
 The beast holds a shield bearing a lion in each quarter; this was the coat of arms of Llywelyn ap Gruffudd, the last native Prince of Wales.

 The White Horse of Hanover

 The White Horse of Hanover was introduced into the Royal Arms in 1714 when the crown of Great Britain passed to the Elector George of Hanover.
-This grandson of Elizabeth Stuart, sister of King Charles I, became George I, King of Great Britain and Ireland.
+This grandson of Elizabeth Stuart, sister of Charles I, became George I, King of Great Britain and Ireland.
 The shield shows the leopards of England and the lion of Scotland in the first quarter, the fleur-de-lis of France in the second (brought into the royal arms of England by King Edward II) and the Irish harp in the third quarter.
 The fourth quarter shows the arms of Hanover.